Mrcuve0/LightHouse-Theme-Switcher/README.md

 License
 ===

-**Lighthouse Theme Switcher** is licensed under the [GLPv3 license](https://github.com/Mrcuve0/Lighthouse-Theme-Switcher/blob/master/LICENSE).
+**LightHouse Theme Switcher** is licensed under the [GLPv3 license](https://github.com/Mrcuve0/Lighthouse-Theme-Switcher/blob/master/LICENSE).

 I always try to be as correct and thankful as possible: if you see some inconsistencies on licenses please be free to open an issue/PR for this repo and explain the problem.
 I will reply ASAP and fix the issue.
 The last thing I want to do is to harm someone else's IP.